Description of Florentine silk

 It covers walls, furnishings, seats, spaces.
 It is not meant to flutter, but to define boundaries.
 It is not feminine in a fragile sense; it is structural.

-It is silk with weight.
+It is silk that has weight.
 And that says everything.

 Cultural significance of Florentine silk

-In Firenze, silk is not seduction.
+In Florence, silk is not seduction.
 It is visual order.

 In a city that has always believed in form, proportion, and structure, fabric becomes: • a surface that contains • a color that measures • a decoration that does not invade